 - Inherently Funny Words: Aeiou.

-- Quick Time Event: Repairing circuitry in good time requires you to perform a small minigame to bypass unnecessary circuits when welding.
+- Press X to Not Die: Repairing circuitry in good time requires you to perform a small minigame to bypass unnecessary circuits when welding.

 - Race Against the Clock: If you don't restore functionality in time, the colony and the research involved with it goes down.

-- Sanity Slippage: This happens in the night missions, dubbed "Madness Dementia".
+- Sanity Slippage: This happens in the two-team mode for night missions, dubbed "Madness Dementia".

 - Shown Their Work: It's made by NASA itself, so it's a very accurate game.

-- Sound Effect Bleep: A filter turns most swears into *** (which the text-to-speech reads out as "Astérix").
+- Sound-Effect Bleep: A filter turns most swears into *** (which the text-to-speech reads out as "asterisks").
 It doesn't catch phonetic soundalikes like "phuck", however.